shreyabirthare/public_lab2/README.md

 ### Order Service

 When the front-end service receives an order request, it will forward the request to the order service.
-Obviously the order service still need to interact with the catalog service to complete the order.
+Obviously, the order service still needs to interact with the catalog service to complete the order.
 Specifically, a buy order should succeed only if the item is in stock, and the stock should be decremented.

-If the order was successful, the order service generates an order number and returns it to the front-end service.
-The order number should be an unique, incremental number, starting from 0.
+If the order is successful, the order service generates an order number and returns it to the front-end service.
+The order number should be a unique, incremental number, starting from 0.
-The order service also need to maintain the order log (including order number, product name, and quantity) in a persistent manner.
+The order service also needs to maintain the order log (including order number, product name, and quantity) in a persistent manner.
 Similar to the catalog service, we will just use a simple CSV or text file on disk as the persistent storage for the database.

-Like in the catalog service, you need to first design the interface exposed by your order service (i.e., list of functions and their input/outputs).
+Like in the catalog service, you need to first design the interface exposed by your order service (i.e., a list of functions and their input/outputs).
 You can use any method for front-end to involke this interface (e.g., socket, RPC, RMI, REST HTTP).
-Further, the order service should be threaded and should use synronization when writing to the order database file.
+Further, the order service should be threaded and should use synchronization when writing to the order database file.

 ### Client

 The client in this lab works in the following way.
-First it opens a HTTP connection with the front-end service, then it randomly queries an item.
+First, it opens an HTTP connection with the front-end service, then it randomly queries an item.
 If the returned quantity is greater than zero, with probability $p$ it will send another order request using the same connection.
-Make $p$ and adjustable parameter in the range $[0, 1]$ so that you can test how your application performs when the percentage of order requests changes.
-A client can make a sequence of query and (optional) order for each such query based on probability $p$.
+Make $p$ an adjustable parameter in the range $[0, 1]$ so that you can test how your application performs when the percentage of order requests changes.
+A client can make a sequence of queries and (optional) order for each such query based on probability $p$.
 This sequence of requests is called a session.
 Your front-end server should use a single thread to handle all requests from the session until the client closes the HTTP socket connection.
 Make sure that the thread pool at the server is large enough to handle all active client and their sessions without starving.

 ### Communication